European Federation of Periodontology: Perio Master Clinic

-International Perio Master Clinic 2027 is scheduled to be held in Rio de Janeiro, Brazil.
+International Perio Master Clinic 2027 is scheduled to be held in Rio de Janeiro, Brazil on April 30 and May 1, 2027.
 Theme: The perio-restorative interplay (Chair: Sergio Kahn; Scientific chair: Mariano Sanz).

+Perio Master Clinic 2029 is scheduled to be held in Athens, Greece.
+Theme: Periodontal and implant surgery for 2030 and beyond (Chair: William Papaioannou; Scientific chair: Martina Stefanini).

 New classification and evidence-based guidelines on periodontal and peri-implant diseases

 At the World Workshop on the Classification of Periodontal and Peri-implant Diseases and Conditions, held in Chicago in November 2017, the EFP and the American Academy of Periodontology (AAP) drew up a new classification of periodontal and peri-implant diseases and conditions after reviewing the scientific evidence and creating a consensus knowledge base.
 This new classification updated the previous classification of 1999.
 The World Workshop’s research papers and consensus reports were published simultaneously in June 2018 in the EFP’s Journal of Clinical Periodontology and the AAP’s Journal of Periodontology.
 The new classification was presented formally by the two organisations at the EuroPerio9 congress in Amsterdam on 22 June 2018.

 To assist clinicians in implementing the new classification, the EFP published a toolkit in April 2019, comprising a set of guidance notes, slide presentations, infographics, and videos.

 At Perio Workshop 2019, the process of drawing up a formal S3-level clinical practice guideline for the treatment of periodontitis stages I-III was started.
 This guideline was published in July 2020 in a special supplement of the Journal of Clinical Periodontology.

 This guideline approaches the treatment of periodontitis (stages I, II and III) using a pre-established stepwise approach to therapy that, depending on the disease stage, should be incremental, each including different interventions.
 Consensus was achieved on recommendations covering different interventions.

 Perio Workshop 2021 then created another S3-level clinical practice guideline for the treatment of stage IV periodontitis, published in June 2022 in a special supplement of the Journal of Clinical Periodontology.
-This was followed by the guideline for the multidisciplinary treatment of peri-implant diseases, published as a Journal of Clinical Periodontology supplement in June 2023.
+This was followed by the guideline for the multidisciplinary treatment of peri-implant diseases, created at Perio Workshop 2022 and published as a Journal of Clinical Periodontology supplement in June 2023.
+Perio Workshop 2025 drew up a clinical practice guideline for periodontal therapy for gingival diseases and acute periodontal conditions, which will later be published as a supplement of the Journal of Clinical Periodontology.

 These S3-level guidelines inform clinical practice, health systems, policymakers and, indirectly, the public on the available and most effective modalities to treat periodontitis and to maintain a healthy dentition for a lifetime, according to the available evidence at the time of publication The EFP has produced a series of infographics for dental professionals explaining some of the main aspects of the three clinical-practice guidelines.